debdeb18/Sloppy-game/README.md

 npm and git installed
 ```

-## How to run
-//coming soon apk file

 ## Description Detail

 file structure and relation could be seen from `/app/src/main/AndroidManifest.xml` file
-or `ProjectStructure.file` for more user-friendly version

 There are a total of 6 main activity (3 of them are per levels layout):
 |Function|Java file|xml file|